fsyntax/medusa-plugin-printful/README.md

 - `batchSize`: Number of products to fetch from Printful per batch.
 (Note that Printful has got an API rate limit of 120 requests per minute - since Printful products can have a lot of variants, it's recommended to keep this value low - I couldn't test it with thousands of products)
+- `productTags`: Enable or disable wether product tags should be created and updated in Medusa
+- `productCategories`: Enable or disable wether product the product category should be added and updated (non-existent categories are going to be created) in Medusa.

 Please ensure that the `.env` variables for `printfulAccessToken`, `storeId`, and `backendUrl` are set accordingly.